teresa-wolfiivp/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely.
 It's better to write clean and maintainable code first, and then optimize only if necessary.
 Optimization too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's essential to understand the bottlenecks in your code before attempting to optimize them.

+# 2023-12-19
+- Today's programming wisdom is to prioritize writing clean, maintainable code over clever or complex solutions.
+It's important to remember that code is read far more often than it is written, so strive to make it easy for others (and your future self) to understand and modify.
+This means using clear variable names, commenting effectively, avoiding unnecessary complexity, and adhering to established coding standards and best practices.
+Additionally, always consider the potential consequences of introducing new bugs or security vulnerabilities into your codebase, and take steps to prevent them whenever possible.
+By prioritizing readability, simplicity, and robustness in your code, you'll make life easier for yourself and your colleagues down the line.